3dfsb-dev/3dfsb/README.md

 History
 =======
 25/12/2014:
-Tom here; I've picked up where Leander left off.
+Tom Van Braeckel here; I've picked up where Leander left off.
 I'm cleaning up the code and adding features, see CHANGELOG!

 22/06/2007:
-ps.
-TDFSB is 6 years old now and I havent done anything on it for a long time.
+Leander Seige: "TDFSB is 6 years old now and I havent done anything on it for a long time.
 Today I would code a lot of things very different - better i hope - than years ago.
 But, so what, it still works and I got very less bug reports on 3dfsb.
 Some days ago I installed Gentoo for the first time and I heared that someone (thank you!) build a package for Gentoo so I tried emerge 3dfsb and it worked :)
 Besides that it has problems with freeglut which I quickly fixed now.
 So I hope some people, YOU, still like it.
-Have fun!
+Have fun!"